Brian McDermott (footballer): Massimo Cellino takeover

 McDermott also revealed in his press conference that prospective new head coach Gianluca Festa had changed the starting line-up he had picked on 31 January for the fixture the following day against Huddersfield, only for the team to then be changed back again to the original starting line-up on Saturday by McDermott's assistant manager Nigel Gibbs.
 McDermott said that on 3 February Festa was still present in training, however, this time acting as a translator for new signing Andrea Tabanelli.
 Tabanelli was signed in the window between McDermott's 'sacking' and his reinstatement.
 McDermott revealed that the move was under scrutiny by the Football League as to see if the players signed would be sanctioned.

 On 7 February 2014, it was released that Tabanelli's transfer to Leeds had been cancelled as the signing "did not comply with Football League regulations" and he returned to Cagliari, the same day Leeds had announced that they had exchanged contracts for the sale of Leeds to Cellino's family consortium Eleonora Sport Ltd. The deal saw the Cellino family acquire a 75% ownership of the club subject to Football League approval.

 In February 2014, McDermott saw his first team boosted with the signings of Jack Butland and Connor Wickham, McDermott revealed that he had been in consultation with Cellino regarding the two high-profile signings.

 After Leeds finished the season in a disappointing 15th place, on 14 May, in an interview with ITV, president Cellino questioned McDermott's decision to take a holiday, even proclaiming the club "have no manager", and asked "who's managing this club?
 Brian, where's Brian?"
 On the same day it was revealed that the retain and release list of players would be handled by Cellino and Benito Carbone and not McDermott, the academy players decision would be made by Neil Redfearn.
 On 15 May, Leeds confirmed Carbone's position at the club in a statement on the club's official website on 15 May, they confirmed that Carbone "will be involved with all football matters, including both the first team and the Academy".

 On 30 May 2014, McDermott and Leeds United parted company with owner Cellino stating that he wanted a fresh approach, with a head coach rather than a manager.
 On 16 June, McDermott was succeeded as Leeds manager by Dave Hockaday who took up the role in a head coach capacity.

 Arsenal scout

 On 6 October 2014, McDermott joined Premier League side Arsenal as chief scout until 17 December 2015 when he took the Reading manager's job.
-He returned to his role as Arsenal scout on leaving Reading in June 2016 and remained in the role until the club announced a round of redundancies in August 2020.